drakkar-lig/walt-python-packages/doc/walt/doc/md/client-install.md

 Checkout https://docs.python.org/3/library/venv.html for more information about virtual environments.

+You can then run command `walt`, answer a few configuration items on this first run, and you are all set.

 You may also want to setup bash or zsh completion for the `walt` command on this machine.
 See [`walt help show shell-completion`](shell-completion.md).